-From left Mr Justice M A Diemont, West Cape member of the Foundation's National Council, Mr Alex McGregor, Chairman of Barclays Bank, Mr E D Andrews, past-Chairman of the Foundation's Regional Committee.
+From left Mr Justice M A Diemont, West Cape member of the Foundation's National Council, J Wolhuter, Branch Manager, Mr E D Andrews, past-Chairman of the Foundation's Regional Committee.
 (Pieter van Niekerk)

 The plaque, made in London of hardfired glazed faience stoneware, is the fourth in the city centre in the space of about half a kilometre, which the Foundation has erected marking an actual site - as distinct from the National Monuments Commission which places its bronze plaques on historic buildings.